The Best of The West: 8 Day Ireland Tour

 Ring of Kerry

 The Ring of Kerry is the ring road that follows the coastal contours of Kerry’s Iveragh Peninsula.
-The Ring is one of Ireland’s most famous circuits, but it’s much more than a simple driving route, the Ring of Kerry is an iconic destination wrapped in stunning visual history.
+The Ring of Kerry is one of Ireland’s most famous circuits, but it’s much more than a simple driving route; it’s an iconic destination rich in stunning visual history.

 Skellig Ring Road

-As if that isn’t enough for one day, you will also take a trip along the Skellig Ring Road, one of Lonely Planet’s top 10 rated destinations.
+As if that’s not enough for one day, you will also take a trip along the Skellig Ring Road, one of Lonely Planet’s top 10 rated destinations.

 The glacial valleys of Moll’s Gap are one of the most dramatic views on the Ring of Kerry route.
-On the road between Killarney and Kenmare, Moll’s Gap boasts the ultimate view of the MacGillycuddy’s Reeks Mountain range, the predominant mountain range of the Iveragh Peninsula.
-It derives its name from Moll Kissane who set up an illicit bar here during the 19th century.
+On the road between Killarney and Kenmare, Moll’s Gap boasts the ultimate view of the MacGillycuddy’s Reeks, the predominant mountain range of the Iveragh Peninsula.
+It derives its name from Moll Kissane, who set up an illicit bar here during the 19th century.
 Moll’s Gap is the highest point on the Ring of Kerry with a 235-meter climb.

-After your Ring of Kerry tour, your driver-guide will return you to your Killarney hotel.
+After your Ring of Kerry tour, your driver-guide will return you to your hotel in Killarney.

 Day 8: King John’s Castle – Airport Transfer